 Nonsupplanting Sample Clauses

 Nonsupplanting.
-Grant funds may be used to supplement existing, new or corresponding programming and related activities.
-Grant funds may not be used to supplant (replace) existing funds in place to support current programs and related activities.
+Grant funds must be used to supplement existing, new or corresponding programming and related activities.
+Grant funds may not be used to supplant (replace) existing funds that have been appropriated, allocated, or disbursed for the same purpose.
+System Agency may conduct Grant monitoring or audits may be conducted to review, among other things, Grantee’s compliance with this provision.

 Nonsupplanting.
 Contractor shall not use funds from this Contract to replace or substitute existing funding from other sources that also supports the activities that are the subject of this Contract but rather shall use funds from this Contract to supplement existing state or local funds currently available for a particular activity.
 Contractor shall make a good faith effort to maintain its current level of support.
 Contractor may be required to submit documentation substantiating that a reduction in state or local funding, if any, resulted for reasons other than receipt or expected receipt of funding under this Contract.